egovelox/blog/posts/ajax.md

 ---
-title: "Ajax canevas"
+title: "Ajax basics"
 description: "traditional post"
 date: "2020-01-22"
 public: true
 ---

+XMLHttpRequest (aka AJAX) is a built-in browser object that allows to make HTTP requests in JavaScript.
 Here is the classic AJAX process:

 ```javascript
     var req = new XMLHttpRequest();

     // onreadystatechange() will be invoked